OzzieIsaacs/calibre-web-test/README.md

 ## Start Testing

-Tests are running with python 3.6+ (better to use 3.7+ as with 3.6 testing the e-mail startssl/ssl functionality will be skipped) by starting ./test/main.py (tests run for approx. 5h+), tested on Linux Mint 21 \
+Tests are running with python 3.8+ by starting ./test/main.py (tests run for approx. 5h+), tested on Linux Mint 22 \
 Calibre-web's app.db and logfiles will be overwritten.
-I'm currently using python 3.10. \
+I'm currently using python 3.12. \
 The test result is written to the file "calibre-web/test/Calibre-Web TestSummary_xxx.html" (xxx for windows or Linux, MacOS is untested)

 Hints for using pyCharm: